New England Journal of Medicine July 2, 2015

 Overall survival

-Key result: Nivolumab showed significantly higher overall survival rates compared to dacarbazine chemotherapy.
+Key result: Nivolumab significantly improved overall survival compared to dacarbazine.

 Tailored to your role